 Different levels of throttling

-API-level throttling tiers are defined when Managing APIs using the API Publisher portal.
+API-level throttling tiers are defined when Managing APIs using the API Publisher.
 The UI looks as follows:

 After API-level throttling tiers are set and the API is published, at subscription time, the consumers of the API can log in to the API Store and select which tier they are interested in as follows: